 Finding a training program requires research, planning and patience.
 Understand the process and explore your options to make sure you find the right program for you.

 The Match places U.S. medical school students into residency training programs at teaching health centers across the country.
 Each year, thousands of osteopathic medical students participate in the Match.

-The AOA, American Association of Colleges of Osteopathic Medicine (AACOM) and Accreditation Council for Graduate Medical Education (ACGME) are currently transitioning toward a single accreditation system for graduate medical education through which DOs will have the option of entering training programs with the distinction of osteopathic recognition.
+The AOA, American Association of Colleges of Osteopathic Medicine (AACOM) and Accreditation Council for Graduate Medical Education (ACGME) have transitioned to a single accreditation system for graduate medical education through which DOs have the option of entering training programs with the distinction of osteopathic recognition.